Groton, CT Demographics

 A map of Groton's Population by Race

-Of the 215 places in Connecticut, Groton is the 38th most populous.
+Groton is ranked the 38th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Groton was ranked the 38th most populous place in the 2020 Census.

 Groton's White Population